Shopify/web-configs/packages/babel-preset/README.md

 This packages comes with several different presets for you to use, depending on your project:

-- `babel-preset-shopify`: The same as `babel-preset-shopify/web`.
+- `@shopify/babel-preset`: The same as `@shopify/babel-preset/web`.

-- `babel-preset-shopify/web`: A preset to use for JavaScript that is meant to run in browsers.
+- `@shopify/babel-preset/web`: A preset to use for JavaScript that is meant to run in browsers.
 It compiles down features to only those supported by browsers that you have specified in your [browserslist config](https://github.com/browserslist/browserslist).
 Note that many modern JavaScript features, like `Map`s, `Set`s, `for of` loops, and more, require runtime polyfills (we recommend [`@shopify/polyfills`](https://github.com/Shopify/quilt/tree/master/packages/polyfills), as our `web` and `node` configs will reduce these imports to the set of features needed to polyfill your target environment).

   This preset accepts an options object.
 The following options are allowed: